Timilof/Timilof.dotfiles/README.md

 Welcome message :)

-Added an emoji to mijn username
+Added an emoji to mijn usernaam